 Claiming benefits whilst on furlough

-If you are eligible for Universal Credit, the earnings you receive whilst you are furloughed will be treated like any other earnings as part of your claim.
+If you are eligible for Universal Credit, the earnings you receive whilst you are on furlough will be treated like any other earnings, and may affect how much Universal Credit you receive.
 Find out more about how earnings affect your payments

 Taking alternative work